The Real Hero’s of Himalayas

 He has achieved many achievements in the field of Mountaineering.

-Therefore, such a person should be encouraged by society and the government, so that the coming generations can also be motivated for social service.
+Hence, such a person should be encouraged by society and the government, so that the coming ages can also be motivated for social service.

 Basic Mountaineering Course (2000) Sponsored by Indian Mountaineering Foundation New Delhi, Grading Awarded “A” from Nehru Institute of Mountaineering (NIM) Uttarkashi.